 The CTL Mentoring Program for the Global Teaching Fellows

-In Phase 1, the GTF Candidates are encouraged to complete the CTL Program for Excellence in Teaching in Higher Education before taking on a Fellowship.
+In the pre-application stage GTF Candidates are strongly encouraged to complete the CTL Program for Excellence in Teaching in Higher Education before taking on a Fellowship.
 For information about the full Program sequence please see the CTL Certificate Program page on our website.
-Our seminar on Teaching in Diverse Environments is also recommended.
+Our seminar on Teaching in Diverse Environments is especially recommended for those considering GTFP.

-In Phase 3, upon their return to CEU, Fellows will be invited to share their reflections on the teaching fellowship experience with the next generation of Fellows and potential candidates.
+Upon their return to CEU, Fellows will be invited to share their reflections on the teaching fellowship experience in a joint group session.
 Fellows may wish to use this experience and apply it toward the development of an online teaching portfolio.
 Interested fellows then continue the documentation of their teaching activities in subsequent months in preparation for job interviews and permanent positions.